rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 ## Question: Why not substitute “inside” the `AdtDef`?

-Recall that we represent a generic struct with `(AdtDef, substs)`.
+Recall that we represent a generic struct with `(AdtDef, args)`.
 So why bother with this scheme?

 Well, the alternate way we could have chosen to represent types would be to always create a new, fully-substituted form of the `AdtDef` where all the types are already substituted.
 This seems like less of a hassle.
-However, the `(AdtDef, substs)` scheme has some advantages over this.
+However, the `(AdtDef, args)` scheme has some advantages over this.

-First, `(AdtDef, substs)` scheme has an efficiency win:
+First, `(AdtDef, args)` scheme has an efficiency win:

 ```rust,ignore
 struct MyStruct<T> {